aws-samples/fpga-ec2-f1-workshop/README.md

 # fpga-development-on-ec2-f1

-This is the source repo for the [FPGA with EC2 F1 workshop](https://fpga-development-on-ec2-f1.workshop.aws/)
+This is the source repository for the [FPGA development workshop with Amazon EC2 F1](https://fpga-development-on-ec2-f1.workshop.aws/)

 ![AWS Workshop](fpga-f1-workshop.png)